Top Destinations for Pack Trips on Horseback in the USA

 Looking to truly explore the ins and outs of the backcountry of the USA?
 There’s simply no experience that rivals an overnight or multi-day horse pack trip into the wilderness.

-There is definitely something appealing about the complete independence one has from the civilized world when traveling on a pack trip.
-It will allow you not only to see a destination in a new light, get up close and personal with nature but you’ll also get a taste of living out an authentic Wild West lifestyle.
+There's something magical about getting away from the civilized world, a sense of sheer freedom that you get to experience while on a pack trip.
+It will allow you not only to see a destination in a new light and get up close and personal with nature, but you’ll also get a taste of the authentic Wild West lifestyle.

 But what exactly is a pack trip?